 Do nothing and act like an ostrich

 Yet another way is just to do nothing and hide your head underground, just like an ostrich.
 Just pretend you don’t have a debt problem.
 Change your phone number and hope your credit card masters forget about you.
-Don’t be surprised when you get a summons and complaint about collections, or your payroll department tells you that there is a garnishment for 25 percent of your salary until your $50,000 is fully paid.
+Don’t be surprised when you get a summons and complaint about collection, or your payroll department tells you that there is a garnishment for 25% of your salary until your $50,000 is fully paid.
 This doesn’t seem to be a very effective way of dealing with debt.
 You can forget about your creditors, but your creditors, unfortunately, cannot forget about you.
 Your creditors actually have you by your “cajones” as they say down South.

 File Chapter 7 and start fresh without debt

 Here comes an alternative that is the most effective, simplest and cost-effective way of getting rid of the $50,000 credit cards.
 Go see a bankruptcy lawyer and ask if you qualify for Chapter 7 bankruptcy.

 If you qualify, your Chapter 7 petition will wipe out the $50,000 without any repayment from you.
 Zero payment.
 Start fresh without debt and become productive again like the day you were born.
 Keep everything you own, including your house, everything in it, your retirement accounts not exceeding $1 million (now it’s a little more than $1 million), your cars, etc., assuming you qualify for all the applicable exemptions.
 Your cost is just the reasonable attorney fees and court filing fees, credit counseling, and more.